cosmofur/EX716/README.md

                 2' compliment is applied to a number, negative numbers have a natural format that works with positive numbers without additional hardware logic required.

              FCLR, Clears Flags.
-Mostly ment as a way to issolate CMP from previous math.
+Mostly meant as a way to isolate CMP from previous math.

-             FSAV, Pushes to the stack, a compact version of the condiitonal flags.
-Useful for preserving a conditional state before doing addional calculations before restorting it.
+             FSAV, Pushes to the stack, a compact version of the conditional flags.
+Useful for preserving a conditional state before doing additional calculations before restoring it.

              FLOD, Restores the Flag state from the previous FSAV.
 Need to make sure stack is clear back to what it was after FSAV or may result in unwanted flag states.